-You can also visit the other suburban beaches like Versova Beach, Marve Beach, Aksa Beach, and Gorai Beach, known for palm-lined sandy shores, quaint resorts, and peaceful vibes.
+You can also visit other suburban beaches like Versova Beach, Marve Beach, Aksa Beach, and Gorai Beach, known for palm-lined sandy shores, quaint resorts, and peaceful vibes.

-Popular Places to visit near Mumbai
+Popular Places to visit nearby

 - Visit the Pawna Lake, Rajmachi Fort, Kune Falls, and Bushi Dam.